-- a.
-The following checklist of items that should be provided: - i.
+a.
+The following checklist of items that should be provided:

+i.
 Project Information.
-All items required for the Primary Plat in Chapter 7, Section C(c)(i): Project Information. - ii.
+All items required for the Primary Plat in Chapter 7, Section C(c)(i): Project Information.

+ii.
 Site Conditions.
-All items required for the Primary Plat in Chapter 7, Section C(c)(ii): Site Conditions. - iii.
-Proposed Development. - (a) All items required for the Primary Plat in Chapter 7, Section C(c)(iii): Proposed Development as well as full landscape, signage and lighting plans. - (b) Plans and profiles showing: - ((1)) Roadways - ((2)) Sewers - ((3)) Water and fire hydrants - ((4)) The locations and typical cross-sections of all street pavements including curbs and gutters; sidewalks; drainage easements; servitudes; rights-of-way; manholes; and catch basins; - ((5)) The location, size and invert elevations of existing proposed sanitary sewers, stormwater drains, water mains, and fire hydrants;
+All items required for the Primary Plat in Chapter 7, Section C(c)(ii): Site Conditions.

+iii.
+Proposed Development.

+(a) All items required for the Primary Plat in Chapter 7, Section C(c)(iii): Proposed Development.

+- (b) Plans and profiles showing:

+- ((1)) Roadways

+- ((2)) Sewers

+- ((3)) Water and fire hydrants

+((4)) The locations and typical cross-sections of all street pavements including curbs and gutters; sidewalks; drainage easements; servitudes; rights-ofway; manholes; and catch basins;

+((5)) The location, size and invert elevations of existing proposed sanitary sewers, stormwater drains, water mains, and fire hydrants;

-- ((6)) The connection to any existing or proposed utility system; and - ((7)) The location and size of all water or other underground utilities and structures. - ((8)) Compliance with ADA requirements for sidewalks and crosswalks. - ((9)) Additional info as required by the Administrator and/or Town Engineer. - ((10)) A set of digital (GIS geocoded) as-builds must be submitted for all public inf. and must be survey accurate - iv.
+((6)) The connection to any existing or proposed utility system; and

+((7)) The location and size of all water or other underground utilities and structures.

+((8)) Compliance with ADA requirements for sidewalks and crosswalks.

+((9)) Additional info as required by the Administrator and/or Town Engineer.

+iv.
 Title Block.
-All items required for the Primary Plat in Chapter 7, Title Block. - b.
-If the subdivision disturbs more than one (1) acre, detailed erosion control and sediment control plans, pursuant to 327 IAC 15-5 (Rule 5), as amended, as administered by IDEM shall be submitted to Madison County Soil and Water Conservation District. - c.
+All items required for the Primary Plat in Chapter 7, Title Block.

+b.
+If the subdivision disturbs more than one (1) acre, detailed erosion control and sediment control plans, pursuant to 327 IAC 15-5 (Rule 5), as amended, as administered by IDEM shall be submitted to the Drainage Board and Madison County Soil and Water Conservation District.

+c.
 Drainage plans shall be submitted to the Drainage Board, as applicable.
-Prior to approving a secondary plat, the Madison County Drainage Board must approve the drainage plans, as applicable.
+Prior to approving a secondary plat, the Madison County Drainage Board must approve the drainage plans.